General Motors Logo

 General Motors Emblem

-General Motors has always used an abbreviated version of the name, made up of the first letters.
+General Motors has always used an abbreviated version of the name comprising the first letters.
 In each version of the logo, the abbreviation is central and has an underscore in the form of a miniature rectangle.

 The main typeface for the text part is Gothic FB Cond Medium.
-It is a sans-serif typeface with straight letters and a curly “G” at the bottom to visually add stability to it.
+To add visual stability, it is a sans-serif typeface with straight letters and a curly “G” at the bottom.

 The color scheme is standard: at any time, it consisted of a combination of white and blue, the shades of which were repeatedly changed.
 An early version used black.